Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - A vacuum device is a tube that is placed over the penis.
 A hand pump is connected to the tube and acts as a vacuum.
 This may help increase blood flow to the penis.

-- Therapy may be needed to treat emotional problems that may be causing your ED.
+- Therapy may be needed to treat emotional or relationship problems that may be causing your ED.

 - Surgery may be recommended if other treatments do not work.
 Surgery includes a penile implant or prosthesis.
 Surgery may also be done to improve blood flow.
 Ask for more information about surgeries for ED.